Jackson-Wozniak/Stock-Market-Simulation/README.md

 To ensure a realistic simulation, each company is assigned a default attribute for each of the company attributes in the simulation.
 These are investment style (growth, value, etc.), investor rating (buy, sell, hold, etc.), sector and market cap.
-These attributes are not changed throughout the simulation's running, and are instead used as a basis for the expected direction a stock will move in, before random noise and environment variables (such as news stories) are taken into account.
+These attributes are not changed throughout the simulation's running, and are instead used as a basis for the expected direction a stock will move in, before random noise and environment variables (such as newsRelease stories) are taken into account.

 ### Pricing Attributes and Factors